James Whiteside McCay: Director of Military Intelligence

-Great War
+The Great War

 Gallipoli

 On 2 August 1914, the government activated the preliminary stage of the war plan, which included the establishment of censorship.
 McCay was recalled to duty as Deputy Chief Censor (Australia), answerable to the Chief Censor in London.
 McCay organised a headquarters in Melbourne, and established district offices in the other state capitals.
 Soon after the outbreak of the Great War on 4 August, Bridges, now a brigadier general, appointed McCay to command the 2nd Infantry Brigade of the Australian Imperial Force (AIF).
-He was succeeded by Lieutenant Colonel W. H. Tunbridge on 10 August, who in turn was succeeded by Colonel Monash on 17 August.
+He was succeeded by Lieutenant Colonel W. H. Tunbridge on 10 August, who in turn was succeeded by Colonel John Monash on 17 August.

 McCay was assigned two regular officers as his brigade major and staff captain, but was permitted to choose his four battalion commanders.
 All of McCay's choices were senior Militia commanders from Victoria.
 Three of them proved to be too old for the vigours of a modern campaign.
-The exception was his youngest appointment, Lieutenant Colonel Harold Edward Elliott of the 7th Infantry Battalion, a University of Melbourne educated lawyer like himself.
+The exception was his youngest appointment, Lieutenant Colonel Harold Elliott of the 7th Infantry Battalion, a University of Melbourne educated lawyer like himself.
 The brigade assembled at Broadmeadows Camp where it commenced its training.
 On 21 October McCay and his brigade headquarters embarked from Melbourne on the former P&O ocean liner RMS Orvieto, which also carried Major General Bridges and the staff of his 1st Division.
 After sailing through the Suez Canal, it arrived at Alexandria, Egypt on 4 December 1914.
 The brigade camped at Mena, on the outskirts of Cairo, where training resumed.
 War correspondent Charles Bean noted that McCay "trained his command with conspicuous ability.
 He did a great deal of detail work himself, drawing his own orders, and sometimes training his own platoons."
 On 4 April 1915, the 2nd Brigade packed its camp and moved by rail to Alexandria, from whence it embarked for Gallipoli for the landing at Anzac Cove.

 McCay arrived off Anzac Cove on the transport SS Novian on the morning of Anzac Day, 25 April 1915, with his headquarters and the 5th Infantry Battalion on board.
 Novian had difficulties reaching her berth and when she finally reached it there were no boats to unload her.
 McCay therefore did not step ashore until about 06:00.
-There, he met Colonel Ewen Sinclair-Maclagan, the commander of the 3rd Infantry Brigade, who asked him to deploy the 2nd Infantry Brigade on the right, on the 400 Plateau, instead of the left as planned.
+There, he met Colonel Ewen Sinclair-MacLagan, the commander of the 3rd Infantry Brigade, who asked him to deploy the 2nd Infantry Brigade on the right, on the 400 Plateau, instead of the left as planned.
 McCay did so, establishing his headquarters on what became known as McCay's Hill.
 The 2nd Infantry Brigade was soon involved in "the most costly struggle of the day".
 At 16:45 McCay telephoned Bridges at 1st Division headquarters to ask for reinforcements.

 The Australian line was forced back on to the reverse slope, but did not break.